Minkowski Decomposition of Associahedra and Related Combinatorics: Associahedra as generalised permutahedra

-it is shown that $P_n(\{\tilde z_I^c\})$ is in fact an associahedron of dimension~$(n-1)$ realised in~$\mathbb R^n$ for every choice of~$c$.
-In other words, these associahedra are obtained from the classical permutahedron by making the inequalities redundant that do not correspond to a proper diagonal of~$Q_c$.
+compare Table~\ref{tab:example_table} for the two associahedra~$\As^c_{3}$ depicted in Figure~\ref{fig:a3_associahedra} that correspond to two different $c$-labelings of a hexagon.
+In~\cite{HohlwegLange} it is shown that $P_n(\{\tilde z_I^c\})$ is in fact an associahedron of dimension~$(n-1)$ realised in~$\mathbb R^n$ for every choice of~$c$.
+In other words, to obtain these associahedra from the classical permutahedron, we make all inequalities redundant that do not correspond to a proper diagonal of~$Q_c$.
 Of course, the right-hand sides $\tilde z_I^c = -\infty$ are not tight.
-Proposition~\ref{prop_tight_values_for_z_I} shows how to obtain tight values for~$\tilde z_I^c$ using the finite values~$\tilde z_I^c$.
+Proposition~\ref{prop_tight_values_for_z_I} shows how we can compute the tight values for~$\tilde z_I^c$ using finite values~$\tilde z_I^c$ of facet-defining inequalities only.
 Throughout this manuscript and for any choice~$c$, the reader may refer to this set of tight values~$\{ \tilde z_I^c\}$ to illustrate the results.
 But we emphasise that this specific choice $\{\tilde z_I^c\}$ is only assumed for Statements~\ref{thm:second_y_I_thm}--\ref{cor:characterise_y_I=0}.
-All other results are valid for a larger class of $z_I$-coefficients: start with any permutahedron in the deformation cone of the classical permutahedron and make the inequalities redundant that do not correspond to a proper diagonal of~$Q_c$ to obtain the associahedron denoted by~$\As_{n-1}^c$.
-Proposition~\ref{prop_tight_values_for_z_I} and Theorem~\ref{thm:first_y_I_thm} can still be applied to obtain tight values for the redundant~$z_I^c$ and the coefficients~$y_I$ of the Minkowski decomposition into faces of the standard simplex.
+All other results are valid for the larger class of $z_I$-coefficients where is polytope $P_n(\{z_I\})$ is an associahedron with the same normal fan as some $\As_{n-1}^c$.
+Proposition~\ref{prop_tight_values_for_z_I} and Theorem~\ref{thm:first_y_I_thm} can be applied to this more general situation to obtain tight values for the redundant values~$z_I^c$ and to obtain the coefficients~$y_I$ of the Minkowski decomposition into faces of the standard simplex.

 It is known that realisations~$\As^{c_1}_{n-1}$ and~$\As^{c_2}_{n-1}$ can be linear isometric for certain choices~$c_1$ and~$c_2$ and values~$z_I$,~\cite{BergeronHohlwegLangeThomas}.
-For example, the associahedra~$\As^{c_1}_{2}$ and~$\As^{c_2}_{2}$ discussed in the previous subsection are linear isometric, the isometry being a point reflection~$\Phi$ in the hyperplane $\sum_{i\in[3]}x_i=6$.
+While the two associahedra depicted in Figure~\ref{fig:a3_associahedra} are neither linear isometric nor do they have the same normal fan, we remark that the associahedra~$\As^{c_1}_{2}$ and~$\As^{c_2}_{2}$ discussed in the previous section are linear isometric and the isometry is a point reflection~$\Phi$ in the hyperplane $\sum_{i\in[3]}x_i=6$.
 Although the $z_I$- and $y_I$-values differ for both realisations, they transform according to this isometry.
 If we consider a Minkowski decomposition of~$\As_2^{c_2}$ with respect to the faces of~$\Phi(\Delta_3)$, we obtain precisely the Minkowski coefficients of~$\As^{c_1}_2$ with respect to the faces of the standard simplex: